lynnlangit/Hello-AWS-Data-Services/1_storage/2_EFS-EBS-FSx/README.md

 - Use cases: hosting website images and videos, data analytics, and both mobile and web applications

 ### AWS EBS (Elastic Block Storage)
-- provides persistent block-level data storage as a **volume mounted to one EC2 VM instance**
+- provides persistent block-level data storage as an **ELASTIC volume mounted to one EC2 VM instance**
 - EBS stores files in multiple volumes called blocks, which act as separate hard drives - re-use from EBS snapshots
 - EBS devices are more flexible and offer higher performance than regular file storage
 - Learn more about EBS [common operations on volumes](https://cloud.netapp.com/blog/ebs-volumes-5-lesser-known-functions#5less-known)